FelipeDPF/game-store/README.md

 ✅ Expanded layout with “See more” button toggle

-✅ Styled rating system with emoji support
+✅ Styled Metascore system with emoji support

 ✅ In-stock badge based on availability